+In case the Framework Function is not used, the NF/Service Set ID and Instance Pointer, together with Unit address pointing to Instance address, are provided to the consumer in the service discovery response.
+It is same as the Rel-15 NF/Service discovery procedure.

+If the NF/Service Set is spread across DCs, the weight factor of each Unit address is also returned to the consumer, and the consumer selects a Unit address based on the weight factor associated with it and other parameters, e.g. proximity.

 The Producer discovery messages may be between the consumer and the NRF directly, or the message may be relayed by an entity within the Unit, e.g. the Framework Function.
 If it is relayed, the framework function may respond the consumer directly without invoking discovery service toward the NRF, if the producer service can be found locally.

 6.14.3 Illustrated procedures